marcoaam/CV/README.md

 ### Turabo University - Puerto Rico
 **A.S Computer Technology and Networks (Summa Cum Laude 3.95 / 4.0 GPA) 2012&mdash;2014**

-- Studied Computer repair and maintenance.
+- Computer repair and maintenance.
 - Windows troubleshooting.
 - Networks theory and implementation.
 - Programming using VBA and C++.